teracow/googliser/README.md

     $ ./googliser.sh [PARAMETERS] ...

-Allowable parameters are indicated with a hyphen then a single character or the alternative form with 2 hypens and the full-text.
-Single character parameters (without arguments) can be concatenated. e.g. `-cCDhLNqsSz`.
+Allowable parameters are indicated with a hyphen then a single character or the long form with 2 hypens and full-text.
+Single character options can be concatenated. e.g. `-cCDhLNqsSz`.
 Parameters can be specified as follows:

 ***Required:***